The Icelandic Opera: Founding and operations (1979–2023)

-The company's first performance was Leoncavallo's Pagliacci in March 1979.
-Since then, it has performed classics by Mozart, Rossini, Bizet, Verdi, Puccini and others.
+The company's first performance was Leoncavallo's Pagliacci in March1979.
+Since then, the company had performed classics by Mozart, Rossini, Bizet, Verdi, Puccini and others.
 For the first 30 years of its existence, the organization performed in the cinema Gamla Bíó on Ingólfsstræti in downtown Reykjavík.

+Loss of funding and closure (2023–2024)

+In 2023, the Icelandic government announced it would cease funding the Icelandic Opera after 2024 in order to establish a new national opera company, with plans to start operating in 2025.
+The new organization, Icelandic National Opera, is currently set to launch at the Harpa concert hall in 2026 as a division of the National Theatre of Iceland.